If the technological evolution of marketing gives your whiplash, it’s no wonder.

 Professional, convenient, flat-rate graphic design

-Why is messaging in marketing working?
+Why is marketing with messaging apps working?

 To understand why messaging is so effective, let’s take a look at what’s wrong with e-mail.
 Marketers grabbed a hold of e-mail marketing and wouldn’t let go.
 Now, people ignore email marketing.
 Their inbox has become so oversaturated with promotional messages that they’re annoyed and feel completely spammed out.